 - Trial-ready approach

-Insurance companies take amputation cases seriously only when trial is a real possibility. - Ability to identify multiple liable parties
+Insurance companies take amputation cases seriously only when a trial is a real possibility. - Ability to identify multiple liable parties

 Amputation injuries often involve employers, manufacturers, contractors, or government entities. - Experience countering defense medical arguments